GUIDES: Guidance Using Instructor-Distilled Embeddings for Pre-trained Robot Policy Enhancement: Experiments

 \paragraph{Effectiveness of \textsc{reflector}.} To evaluate the impact of the \textsc{Reflector}, we test it on three challenging RoboCasa tasks where the base policies perform poorly.
-Due to the time-intensive nature of inference-time reasoning, we run 20 trials per task under identical initial conditions to ensure a fair comparison.
+Due to the high computational cost of inference-time reasoning, we run 20 trials per task under identical initial conditions to ensure a fair comparison.
 As shown in Table~\ref{tb:reflection}, the \textsc{Reflector} significantly improves performance, achieving a \textit{366.7\% relative improvement} over the baseline and a \textit{47.4\% relative improvement} over \texttt{GUIDES} without reflection.
 These results provide strong evidence for our proposed architectural division of labor: many critical task failures are not mere motor execution errors but rather ``strategic stalls'' caused by encountering novel uncertainties.
-The \textsc{Reflector} introduces a deliberative reasoning loop that enables the agent to resolve such high-level uncertainties in real time.
+The \textsc{Reflector} introduces a deliberative reasoning loop that enables the agent to resolve such high-level uncertainties online during execution.
 This problem-solving capability is a powerful complement to the semantic guidance injected into the base policy, which enables the agent to navigate challenging situations with significantly greater robustness.